JerBouma/FinanceDatabase/CONTRIBUTING.md

 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

-On every Pull Request, a couple of linters will run (see [here](https://github.com/JerBouma/FinanceDatabase/blob/main/.github/workflows/linting.yml)).
-These check the code and whether it matches specific coding formatting.
+On every Pull Request, a couple of linters will run (see [here](https://github.com/JerBouma/FinanceDatabase/blob/main/.github/workflows/) as well as categorization and compression linters).
+The linters check the code and whether it matches specific coding formatting.
 This is entirely irrelevant for the database itself but keeps the code of the related package in check as well as any markdown changes.
+The categorization and compression actions are very relevant for the database as it makes it much easier and faster to read data.

 ## Following the Workflow